-Advantages of Geothermal Heating The approach of fall signals a good time to start thinking about heating your home during the colder winter months.
+Advantages of Geothermal Heating The fall season is a good reminder that it's time to start thinking about the task of heating your home throughout the winter.
 According to the Department of Energy, the typical family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy is wasted.
 The secret to saving energy and money is to investigate energy efficient improvements for your home.
 A Michigan geothermal home comfort system uses the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to transfer that heat into a home throughout the winter.
 According to the specialists at WaterFurnace, most systems are easy to install in both new and retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to dispense conditioned air through the Michigan home or business.
 Although the initial investment in a geothermal system may be higher than the investment in a regular system, the long-term return on that investment makes it worthwhile.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a regular system.
 In most cases, the monthly savings that an energy-efficient geothermal system offers will exceed any payments associated with the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most efficient heating and cooling systems offered.
 Installation of a geothermal system begins with a visit from your Michigan geothermal dealer.
 The dealer will measure your house, compute your heating and cooling requirements and assess your property to establish the best location for your loop system.
 If your home doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and install one.
 Once installed, a geothermal system needs less maintenance than a conventional heating and cooling system and functions more efficiently, delivering an impressive five units of energy for every one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water costs.
 Another bonus -- geothermal systems use no fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, improved indoor air quality and less noise as they lessen their carbon footprint.
 To find a geothermal system that suits your needs, contact Kozy Home Heating & Cooling (aka AllTemp Comfort) today or talk to one of our experts at (866)844-4328.